snowplow-archive/snowplow.github.com/_posts/2015-08-11-dealing-with-duplicate-event-ids.md

 ## Is the event ID guaranteed to be unique?

 Unfortunately not.
 Most Snowplow users will find that some events share an event ID.
-To test this, run the following SQL query in Redshift, which counts the number of events per event ID and returns the overall distribution:
+The following SQL query returns the distribution of events per event ID:

 {% highlight sql %}
 SELECT